SequeI/SourceSwap/README.md

 * Secure and reliable data storage using MySQL database.

 ## Usage
-Once you access Game Code Hub, you can perform the following actions:
+Once you access SourceSwap, you can perform the following actions:

 * Browse through the list of available game codes.
 * Use the search bar to find codes for specific games or platforms.